NaeemK1188/c1224-code-solutions/sql-mutations/sql-mutations-quiz-notes.md

 - How do you get back the modified row without a separate `select` statement?
   Using returning \* clause
+  we don't specify primary key when we delete, so we add returning \*

 - Why did you get an error when trying to delete certain films? because the foreign key error that shows the filmId is still referenced from